SAP-samples/btp-services-intelligent-routing/README.md

 In this mission you will learn how to run multiple SAP Cloud Integration tenants (SAP Integration Suite) in parallel to apply the mechanisms mentioned above.
 Azure Traffic Manager will play a significant role in routing the traffic intelligently to different SAP Cloud Integration tenants.

 ### Current Position - What is the challenge?
-- Automatic Failover for SAP Cloud Integration (anticipating disaster recovery of S/4Hana, or regular CPI maintenance)
+- Automatic Failover for SAP Cloud Integration (anticipating disaster recovery of S/4HANA, or regular Cloud Integration maintenance)
-- Reducing Latency for SAP Cloud Integration globally (US users accessing CPI in Europe for instance)
+- Reducing Latency for SAP Cloud Integration globally (US users accessing Cloud Integration in Europe for instance)
 - Load balancing between SAP Cloud Integration tenants (increasing throughput of your tenant beyond scale-up capabilities)

 ### Destination - What is the outcome?